jdrobertso/standards-and-practices/mission-statement.md

 code does not meet standards.
 It's not wrong that they do this, their intent is to maintain a good application (an effort which should be lauded), not to teach the new contributor how to write good code.
-To that effect, the LearnProgramming Mentoring Community hopes to, in effect, provide a service -- teaching it's members how to do things 'The Right Way'(tm) with everything from crafting a good Pull Request to ensuring code is properly tested, documented, and -- crucially, well written.
+To that effect, the LearnProgramming Mentoring Community hopes to, in effect, provide a service -- teaching its members how to do things 'The Right Way'(tm) with everything from crafting a good Pull Request to ensuring code is properly tested, documented, and -- crucially, well written.